White-collar crime, marathons and meeting old classmates

 Right from the start, Joshua Domb’s professional life had its fair share of excitement!

-Just weeks after picking up his A-level results, he was working on assignment in an investment bank and thus witnessed at first-hand the careers carnage among the bankers as the 2008 global economic crisis swept across the City.
+Just a few months after leaving QE, Josh found himself working at an investment bank and thus witnessed at first-hand the careers carnage among the bankers as the 2008 global financial crisis swept across the City.

-After taking his A-levels in History, Politics, Business and Accounting, before taking up his place to read Law at Nottingham University, he spent eight months working for professional services firm Accenture.
+After taking his A-levels in History, Politics, Business and Accounting, before taking up his place to read Law at Nottingham University, Josh spent eight months working for professional services firm Accenture.